-Figure .
+Figure S4.
 Effect of Carba1/PTX combination on 4T1 cells in vitro and in vivo.
 A) Effect of Carba1/PTX combination on the viability of 4T1 cells.
 Cells were incubated for 72 hours with the indicated combinations of Carba1/PTX.
 The percentage of viable cells was calculated following a Prestoblue assay.
-Data are presented as mean ± SEM of 3 independent experiments B) Bioluminescence signals from orthotopic 4T1rvluc2 mammary tumors after 16 days of treatment by PTX, Carba1 and their combination.
+Data are presented as mean ± SEM of 3 independent experiments.
+Note that the effect on cell viability of the different doses of Carba1 alone can be seen at the x-coordinate = 0, corresponding to 0 nM PTX, B) Bioluminescence signals from orthotopic 4T1rvluc2 mammary tumors after 16 days of treatment by PTX, Carba1 and their combination.
 Error bars = SEM. n=8 for vehicle, Carba1 alone, Carba1/PTX groups, n=7 for PTX (2 mg/kg) group and n=5 for PTX (8 mg/kg) group, C) Bioluminescence images of orthotopic 4T1rvluc2 mammary tumor bearing mice after 16 days of treatment (one representative mouse per condition).